Specialist Support Professionals are usually recommended when assessing Deaf students.

 This professional works in a tailored way to support the individual’s needs and their personal learning style.

 The other Benefits of Specialist Support Professionals includes:

-- Planning workload
+- Planning workload.

-- Structuring assignments
+- Structuring assignments.

-- Support access to research sources
+- Support access to research sources.

-- Support preparation for assignments
+- Support preparation for assignments.

 With the sessions being delivered remotely, this is no longer available.
 Working remotely means that deaf students are more isolated.
-The benefits of support professionals give the students this additional support in planning and structured workload and assignments.
+Support professionals give students the additional support they need for planning and structuring their workload and assignments.

 Having access to a professional who can guide the University through all of the changes, and reasonable adjustments they will need to make to provide access.
 Deaf students are often not aware of how to make these adjustments themselves as they have not been responsible for these through their education.

 For more information about Deaf student’s concerns going back to University check out our blog post Deaf Student’s concerns over face coverings at University